 Does Apple sell AirPods Certified Refurbished?

 Yes.
-Apple sells AirPods through its Certified Refurbished program, with full functional testing, genuine Apple parts, a new outer shell where needed, and a one year warranty.
+Apple sells AirPods through its Certified Refurbished program, with full functional testing, genuine Apple parts, every accessory and cable in the box, and a one year limited warranty.
 The catch is the price.
-Apple typically discounts refurbished AirPods only about 15 to 20 percent below new, so an Apple refurbished pair can still cost more than a comparable graded pair from another refurbisher.
+Apple's own store advertises savings up to 15 percent below new, the shallowest discount of any seller on this page, so an Apple refurbished pair can still cost more than a comparable graded pair from another refurbisher.

 That gap is the whole reason to comparison shop.
 Apple Certified Refurbished is the safest floor on quality, but third party refurbishers often beat it on price for the same model, which is why a price comparison usually pays off.